 I was only able to keep up with the writing streak for 24 days.
 My ambitions were too high for my ability (reality).

-I basically set myself up to fail, because I was not being realistic with myself and haven’t yet learned how to design habits properly at the time.
+I basically set myself up to fail, because I was not being realistic with myself and haven’t learned how to design habits properly at the time.

 Develop new business aligned with me

-In progress — I spent the 2nd half of 2020 developing and testing new business ideas to figure out what the market needs, who I want to serve, what problems I want to solve and whether the product/market fit feels right to me.
+In progress — I spent the 2nd half of 2020 testing new business ideas to figure out what the market needs, who I want to serve, what problems I want to solve and whether the product/market fit feels right to me.